RoopanV/udagram/docs/Pipeline_description.md

 ![Screenshot of pipeline overview](../screenshots/pipeline-architecture.png)

 ### AWS Config
-All the required configuration for AWS are passed to the pipeline.
+All the required required environment variables are passed to the pipeline.
 ![Screenshot of env variable in pipeline](../screenshots/environment-variable-circleci.png)

 ### Stages Involved